 Of course, the means to mitigate such risks is to ensure that their offers do not involve rights violations.
 Additionally, Millum and Garnett are right that conducting studies in populations where participants are likely to have reasonable alternatives can reduce the likelihood of coercion, and that ample compensation can morally offset the coercion participants suffer.
 Yet, unlike Millum and Garnett, we do not believe that this avoids coercion by aligning researchers’ and participants’ reasons and do not understand the reasonability of the choice in the subjective terms.
 Moreover, we would note that the benefits of this strategy must be weighed against the possibility of reducing benefits to developing countries or vulnerable populations by simply avoiding research with them.

 Our account has two final, notable results.
 First, if our account is right, claims of coercion depend on further types of moral wrongs, so deliberating about whether coercion occurs involves looking for other wrongs—which may be sufficient to deem research impermissible.
-Second, as the cases of government coercion and Early Medication Offer show, coercion does not entail all things considered wrong, on our view.
-Hence, the mere presence of a coercive offer may not make a trial impermissible to engage in; the pro tanto wrong may need to be of a certain degree.
+Second, as the cases of government coercion and Early Medication Offer show, coercion does not entail all-things-considered wrong, on our view.
+Hence, the mere presence of a coercive offer may not make a trial impermissible; the pro tanto wrong may need to be of a certain degree.
 Hence, claims of coercive offers may not be a broad brush with which to paint research trials as sometimes thought, but a scalpel requiring careful moral deliberation.
 Nevertheless, this account would save long-held intuitions about cases of coercion and research ethics.

 Acknowledgements: The authors would like to thank Joe Millum for comments on this material.